joseOlivares/olivares_contact_info_particle/README.md

 # olivares_contact_info_particle
 Contact information particle, version 2  for Gantry 5.3.2+ (Joomla 4 or 3 compatible), using UIkit 3.x and FontAwesome 5.x

+# Developer info :computer:
 Hi my name is Jose Luis Olivares, this is my particle to show site Contact Information for Gantry 5.3.2+ If you appreciate my effort, please endorse my skills on Linkedin (https://www.linkedin.com/in/jolivaress/) or making a voluntary donation through Paypal https://paypal.me/joolivares

-You can see an example implemented in this website I made (https://iconnsv.com)
+You can see an example implemented in this website I made (https://iconnsv.com) or down below checking the screenshots

 # Installation on Joomla 3.x / 4.x: